23 Surprising, Healthy Benefits of Alcohol

-You’ve heard over and over just how much of a downer drinking alcohol can be for your health, weight loss, and attitude.
+You’ve heard over and over just how much of a downer drinking liquor can be for your health, weight loss, and attitude.
 But some studies have also shown that boozing on occasion has some perks.
-And we agree—as you keep your imbibing under control and sipping in moderation.
+And we agree—as you keep your imbibing under control and sipping in moderation, you might just notice some benefits of alcohol!

-So, this isn’t a green light to down six beers during your next company happy hour.
+So, this isn’t a green light to down six beers or taste test every cocktail on the menu during your next company happy hour.
 But it’s kinda nice to know that you can hit the bar and a enjoy a drink or two for the sake of your well-being.
-Check out our Eat This, Not That!
-Guide for Drinkers, check out the below benefits, and then bottoms up!
+Check out our Eat This, Not That! guide for drinkers, check out the below benefits, and then bottoms up!

 Category 1: Wine

-UB40 knew what they were talking about when they sang, “Red, red wine, you make be feel so fine.”
+UB40 knew what they were talking about when they sang, “Red, red wine, you make me feel so fine.”
 Turns out a bottle of red can help with heart disease, immunity, and more.

 Red Wine Can Actually Burn Fat